Silver As An Investment

 First the Bad News

-Silver is currently still subject to VAT and many people as us why this is case.
-Almost everything in the UK and EU is subject to VAT, although there are many exceptions.
-Perhaps because investment gold is now exempt, people think that all other metals such as silver, platinum, and palladium should also be exempt.
+Almost everything in the UK is subject to VAT, although there are many exceptions.
+Perhaps because investment gold is now exempt, people think that all other metals such as silver, platinum and palladium should also be exempt.
 Sadly this is not the case.

 Because of this, we do not normally recommend silver as an investment, preferring gold, but in exceptional circumstances (when the gold:silver ratio is high), we would consider silver to be a better investment bet than gold.
 Another option to gain exposure to silver is to buy second hand silver as this carries lower amounts of VAT.
 See our explainer here on special scheme silver.